-Jim has served as the Executive Director of Disability Network Northern Michigan since July 2003.
+Executive Director – Jim has served as the Executive Director of Disability Network since July 2003.
 Prior to his current position, Jim was the Interim CEO of the American Lung Association and Director of Governmental Affairs and Programs.
 He has worked in nonprofit leadership for over 25 years.
 Jim is passionate about social justice, and the idea that the human experience should be full and rich for everyone.
-He loves being outdoors, music, and the arts.
+He loves being outdoors, music and the arts.

-Community Resource Coordinator - A Traverse City native, Courtney received her Degree in Social Work from Eastern Michigan University.
+Independent Living Resource Coordinator - A Traverse City native, Courtney received her Degree in Social Work from Eastern Michigan University.
 She strives to utilize the “people first” philosophy she learned in school with everyone she meets.
 She is very happy to be back home, as she returned to the area in 2020.
 Her passion is advocating for others.
-Outside of work, she enjoys training and spending time with her service dog, Rolo, along with her cat, Rascal; writing, reading books and playing games.
+Outside of work, she enjoys training and spending time with her service dog, her cat, writing, reading books and playing games.
 She lives in the Interlochen area with her family.

-John is our new Employment Specialist and is very excited to be part of the Disability Network team.
-John graduated from Western Michigan University with a BA in Sociology.
+Employment Specialist–John graduated from Western Michigan University with a BA in Sociology.
 He has a passion for working with people with disabilities and has many years of experience providing them support in different ways.
 John is committed to the person-centered approach for program planning, support and services provided to people with disabilities.
-Prior to joining the Disability Network, John was a director for an Independent Living Services program for people with developmental disabilities in Sacramento, CA. John and his family recently relocated back to Michigan from Auburn, CA to be close to family.
+Prior to joining Disability Network, John was a director for an Independent Living Services program for people with developmental disabilities in Sacramento, CA. John and his family recently relocated back to Michigan from Auburn, CA to be close to family.
 He is very excited to be back in Michigan and happy to call Traverse City his home.
 John enjoys spending his free time with his wife and two kids.

 Cassandra received her bachelor’s degree in Social Work from Ferris State University.
 She has worked in the Human Services Field for ten years.
 Cassandra completed her Ferris internship with Disability Network in 2018.
 In her free time, she enjoys spending time with family, kayaking, camping and many other summer outdoor activities.

 Sherrie graduated from Grand Valley State University with a Master’s Degree in Social Work.
-She has resided in Northern Michigan her entire life and has worked in a variety of fields including; court system, Community Mental Health, private agencies, schools, adult foster facility, and foster care and adoption agencies.
+She has resided in northern Michigan her entire life and has worked in a variety of fields including the court system, Community Mental Health, private agencies, schools, adult foster facility, foster care and adoption agencies.
 Sherrie was hired in December 2014.
-She serves as Outreach Coordinator to 7 counties in Northeast Michigan and also serves as an Independent Living Specialist on the east side of the state.
+She serves as Outreach Coordinator to seven counties in northeast Michigan and also serves as an Independent Living Specialist on the east side of the state.
 Sherrie is happily married and enjoys her large family.
 She loves assisting the most vulnerable clients and enjoys learning from them too.

-Thomas is the Coordinator for GTI's LIS'N program and holds both state and national certification with medical and mental health endorsements, as well as certification in educational interpreting.
-Thomas worked with TBAISD for 12 years as an educational interpreter and worked as a contract interpreter with the LIS'N program during those years.
-He has been with the GTI-LIS'N since 2012.
+Thomas is the Coordinator for Grand Traverse Industries LIS'N program and holds both state and national certification with medical and mental health endorsements, as well as certification in educational interpreting.
+Thomas worked with Traverse Bay Area Intermediate School District for 12 years as an educational interpreter and worked as a contract interpreter with the LIS'N program during those years.
+He has been with the Grand Traverse Industries LIS'N program since 2012.
 Being raised by the Deaf community, Thomas takes pride in serving this community with the ultimate goal of access for everyone.

-Nicole, a committed disability awareness partner and lifelong community advocate, began working at DNNM in 2015.
+Family Support Services Specialist – Nicole, a committed disability awareness partner and lifelong community advocate, began working at DNNM in 2015.
 Nicole is dedicated to family supports and assisting individuals, families, caregivers, and providers to create opportunities allowing individuals to live their best life.
-She enjoys all that northern Michigan offers with family and friends.–
+She enjoys all that northern Michigan offers with family and friends.

-Wendy received her bachelor’s degree in Social Work from Ferris State University.
-Currently, she works as an Interpreter Service Scheduler and an advocate for Deaf & Hard of Hearing individuals.
+LIS’N Interpreting Services Scheduler – Wendy received her bachelor’s degree in Social Work from Ferris State University.
+Currently, she works as an Interpreter Service Scheduler and an advocate for Deaf and Hard of Hearing individuals.
 Wendy is Deaf herself and uses American Sign language as her primary language.
 In her spare time, she teaches Beginning American Sign Language at Northwestern Michigan Community College.
 She enjoys camping, hiking, kayaking and spending quality time with three grandchildren.